 The Week After Christmas Day

 In many Christian denominations (the Roman Catholic church, the Anglican church, Methodism, and so on) Christmastide begins on Christmas Eve and ends on Epiphany (January 6).
 Quite simply, Christmastide is the 12 Days of Christmas well known from the song.
-Despite this, the secular celebration of Christmas in the United States doesn't quite match up to the traditional celebration of Christmastide The American holiday season roughly runs from about Thanksgiving to New Year's Day, with the celebration of Christmas unfolding from Black Friday (the day after Thanksgiving) to Christmas Day.
+Despite this, the secular celebration of Christmas in the United States doesn't quite match up to the traditional celebration of Christmastide.
+The American holiday season roughly runs from about Thanksgiving to New Year's Day, with the celebration of Christmas unfolding from Black Friday (the day after Thanksgiving) to Christmas Day.
 For me the end result is that the week following Christmas Day up to and including New Year's Day seems like some sort of limbo in which it is still technically Christmas, and yet at the same time it is not Christmas.

 There was a time when this was much less pronounced than it is now.
-In the mid-20th Century most private individuals and most business kept their Christmas decorations up until New Year's Day.
+In the mid-20th Century most private individuals and most businesses kept their Christmas decorations up until New Year's Day.
 This can be seen in the movie Ocean's 11 (1960).
 The bulk of its plot takes place on New Year's Eve, yet the various casinos and other businesses in Las Vegas still have their Christmas decorations up.
 In fact, Ocean's 11 was filmed from January 26 to February 16 1960, so the filmmakers had to convince the casinos to keep their Christmas decorations up longer than normal so that it would look like, well, New Year's Eve!
 I remember growing up that my family never took down our Christmas decorations until New Year's Day or even January 2.

 Of course, since the Sixties and Seventies times have changed.
 In fact, it almost seems as if New Year's Day has been severed from the holiday season in the minds of a good number of Americans.
 Many people today take their Christmas decorations down on December 26 (Boxing Day in many English-speaking countries).
 That even businesses regard Christmas Day as the last day of the holiday season is borne out by the fact that many of them take down their Christmas decorations come December 26.
 In fact, I remember in the early Naughts there was a Walmart commercial that started airing on December 26 that began, "Now that the Holidays are over", this despite the fact that it wasn't even New Year's Day yet.